fcdljx/UdpChat/README.md

 # UdpChat.py

-UdpChat.py is a program written in Python3 to implement UDP-based communication functionalities as indicated by the programming assignment 1 of CSEE4119.
+UdpChat.py is a program written in Python3 to implement UDP-based communication functionalities.
 The program has two modes of operation: server, and client.
 As a server, the program will act to keep track of the user information, activities, and store offline chat messages in case a recipient is offline.
 As a client, the program allows the user to send and receive messages from other clients, and manage the user's own online